evaletolab/vit-evm/README.md

 ## kng-web3 😸 (AKA.
 King Kong II for Web3)
 The purpose of this project is to provide a simple and intuitive API for our VIT Wallet.
 This API facilitates spending, swapping, and lending, and is specifically designed for certain tokens such as XCHF, USDC, (BTC), and ETH (on the Optimism network).

-But the main feature provides a solid solution to protect your **Digital Identity** with multiple strategies.
+The main feature provides also a solid solution to protect your **Digital Identity** with multiple strategies.

 ## APIs (checked for v0.01)
 ### Account ERC-4337